-Initially, exploration will focus on the six leases closest to Yellowknife (Figure 2).
+Initially, exploration will focus on the six leases closest to Yellowknife, as well as the recently optioned Perlis lease adjoining the Ki lease (Figure 2).
 The Ingraham Trail (Highway 4) passes to the north of the NITE and BIG lease and to the south of the other leases.
 There is an existing winter road to the abandoned Thompson-Lundmark mine that passes through lease NT-3209 (Fi).
 Access to these leases is by helicopter or float-equipped fixed-wing aircraft during summer months.